Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

 \subsection{Entry Problem}

 The preceding discussions are based on the assumption that a given fixed number of operators share the spectrum in a given area.
 We now study the situation where an arbitrary number of strategic operators may arrive in a sequential manner.
-In order for an operator to use any part of the spectrum, it must make an investment (e.g., on network infrastructure) in advance.
-For simplicity, we assume all operators have identically distributed traffic intensities, power constraints, and investment costs (assumed to be $c$).
+An operator must make an investment (e.g., on network infrastructure) before using any spectrum.
+For simplicity, we assume all operators have identical PSD constraints, utility functions, investment costs (assumed to be $c$) and traffic intensity distributions, so the superscript will be dropped in this subsection.
+The analysis can be easily extended to the case of heterogeneous operators.
 If $n$ operators have invested to share the spectrum, the expected utility of each operator in one slot is

 under full-spectrum sharing or is